bpb2008/DisDash2/README.md

 7. Run both the front end and back end projects by running `npm run dev` in the top level of the `client` and `server` folders.

-Disclaimer: This project is in no way affiliated with The Walt Disney Company.
-I am just a fan, combining her love for Disney with her passion to learn how to code full-stack apps!
+Disclaimer: This project is in no way affiliated with or endorsed by The Walt Disney Company.
+This is entirely fan created!